 Ted Turner, ‘Terrible Ted,’ ‘The Mouth of the South,’ or that guy who started CNN, has had more of an influence on my life than I could have ever imagined.
 Up until recently, I knew very little about the man.
-I remember him being married to Jane Fonda and I knew he is the all mighty Turner in Turner Classic Movies, but other than that I knew very little.
+I remember him being married to Jane Fonda (kisses fingers, pops them in the air and points to the sky.
+That woman is a damn goddess, and I will physically fight you if you want to come at me about that.) and I knew he is the all mighty Turner in Turner Classic Movies, but other than that I knew very little.

-During a CNN series about the 1980’s, I learned more about Turner and all of the things he dabbles in.
+During a CNN series about the 1980s, I learned more about Turner and all of the things he dabbles in during his exciting life.
 In 1976 Turner Broadcasting Systems (TBS) became the nation’s first ‘superstation’ using satellite technology to go nationwide.
-In the early 90’s TBS, channel five to those who had it in Dawson around that time played babysitter to two little girls.
+In the early 90’s TBS, channel five to those who had it in Dawson, the Village of 100 people that I grew up in played babysitter to two little girls.

 At 4:00 p.m. every weekday, TBS played a good two hours of Saved by the Bell.
-The stupid, yet loveable show of my youth could always be found on any station.
+The stupid, yet loveable show of my youth could always be found on channel 5.
 Zach Morris (Mark-Paul Gosselaar) was my first huge crush.
-Until the day I got married, I was confident I would someday marry Zack Morris.
+Until the fairly recently, I was confident I would someday marry Zack Morris.
 I learned several life lessons from the thousands of hours of watching this show.
-I learned not to drink and drive, not to try to hire an actor to trick my school principal, and most importantly, I learned not to give up on someone you love.
-All such cheesy life lessons that I laugh about today, but back then-it was intense stuff.
+I learned not to drink and drive, don't hire an actor to trick my school principal, and most importantly I learned not to give up on someone you love.
+All such cheesy life lessons that I laugh about today, but back then it was intense stuff.
 Saved by the Bell was my religion and for years nothing else mattered.
 The evil Ted Turner would often interrupt my religion with baseball.

 My favorite thing about TBS was the 24-hour marathons they would often have.
-Saved by the Bell and The Three Stooges were the often the subject of those marathons.
+Saved by the Bell and The Three Stooges were the usually the subject of those marathons.
 My sister and I would try to stay up to watch all night as we used the VCR to tape our shows to watch again day after day.
-We had no Three Stooges collection, just our treasured TBS marathon tapes.
-My grandpa Alexander usually played host to these events and would join us for as much Three Stooges as he could handle.
+We didn't have a Three Stooges collection of DVD's at that time, just our treasured TBS marathon tapes.
+My grandpa Alexander usually played host to these events and would join us for as many Three Stooges as he could handle.
 My love for Larry, Curly and Moe runs as deep as my love for classic movies.
 It reminds me of my sister, grandpa and I curled up on the couch laughing until we cried.

 In 1980 Turner launched CNN, the first 24-hour news network.
 It isn’t listed in my favorite things, but I love the news, especially during an election year.
 CNN and I go way back to the 2000 election when my beloved Al Gore ran against President George Bush.
 I spent hours, days and weeks attached to CNN.
 That was during a rough period of my adolescence, so it was a good distraction for me.
 Again, Turner pulls through for this girl.

 Who would have thought that so much of what I love has been made so easily accessible thanks to a billionaire philanthropist?
-Thanks for everything Ted, even Ted’s Montana Grill and especially for bailing on the plan to colorize old black and white movie-you almost lost me there.
+Thanks for everything Ted, even Ted’s Montana Grill.